 Prior to accepting any of the conditions proposed by your school board with respect to a leave of absence, you should discuss the matter fully with Association staff in Teacher Welfare or Member Services before committing yourself to an agreement.

-Teachers qualify for maternity leave benefits and for benefits paid to a person by virtue of an insurance plan, a pension plan or a disability plan, which have the purpose of compensating for a social risk or which, in general, are destined to ensure the economic security of the beneficiary.
+Teachers qualify for maternity leave benefits and for benefits paid to a person by virtue of an insurance plan, a pension plan or a disability plan, which have the purpose of compensating for a social risk or which, in general, are to ensure the economic security of the beneficiary during a designated time period.

 Insurance and Health Care Benefits